the ART of the POSSIBLE - London SW19

 • 7 - 8 runs + Sat + Sun AM and PM + Tue + Wed + Thu + a double on Tue or Thu

-Utilise the Weekend. this format is used by all our race winners
+'Utilising the Weekend' format is used by all our UK Race Winners and Internationals.

 • Long Run on Sat and a shorter recovery run on Sun